Seth Godin

 Sacramento Asian Peace Officers Association

 William connected with the community as Secretary of the Sacramento Asian Peace Officers Association - a fraternal organization for peace officers to foster positive community and law enforcement relations through charitable activities and social events.
-The association supported school children to students to businesses, community organizations and professionals with an emphasis on our API community but inclusive of all.
+The association supported businesses, community organizations and students with an emphasis on our API community but inclusive of all.

 President,